 Please complete our online form.
 We’ll contact you within 2 business days to set up a phone call.
 There’s no fee to complete the form but once you fill it out you will have the ability to reserve a spot on the program by paying a $250 deposit towards the program fee.

 What are the eligibility requirements?

 In order to participate, you must be a U.S. citizen or permanent resident, a high school graduate, and 18 years or older by the program start date.

 Where will I be staying?

 Accommodation at quality hotels, hostels, and cabanas is included throughout the program.
-Rooms will be multi-shared (same sex).
+Rooms will be multi-shared.

 How is transportation within Costa Rica handled?

 All in-country transportation is included in your program.
 We will use private transportation (bus or shuttle) for the group.
 At some points, public transportation might be used.
 This is all arranged by your group leader.

 With whom will I be traveling?

 While participants may come from all around the U.S. (and sometimes beyond), they share an interest in learning how communities around the globe are embracing sustainable practices, particularly when it comes to environmental concerns.
 Participants are typically between 18 and 25 years of age and may be joining the program during a summer or winter break from college, as part of a pre- or post-college gap year, or as an alternative spring break.
 Groups range in size between 8 and 16 travelers.